Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

 |Disaster-preparedness audit||Primarily consists of audits for accident-prevention measures relating to business continuity

-Based on the idea of securing the safety of employees from partner companies involved in the on-site construction of housing, the Housing Company organizes the Sekisui Heim Cooperation Association with its partner companies and holds periodic meetings while utilizing other methods to share the Group’s safety policy.
-We also provide a variety of training opportunities related to occupational safety, such as safety education sessions.
+In order to secure the safety of employees from partner companies (contractors) involved in the on-site construction of housing, the Housing Company organizes the Sekisui Heim Cooperation Association with its partner companies (contractors) and holds periodic meetings.
+During these meetings, the Housing Company shares the SEKISUI CHEMICAL Group’s safety policy, offers safety education sessions, and provides a variety of training opportunities related to occupational safety.

 Number of Occupational Accidents